davidmolony/MESC_Firmware/CAN_IMPLEMENTATION.md

 - Transmit POS/VEL at 500 Hz per node with low jitter.
 - Receive and apply `CAN_ID_IQREQ` and `CAN_ID_ADC1_2_REQ` robustly.
 - Avoid burst/stall behavior observed in previous implementations.
+- Preserve FOC control timing as highest priority.
+- Preserve USB serial/CLI liveness while CAN traffic is active.

 ## Constraints and Context

 - Runtime remains no-RTOS for the active target path.
 - Prior intermittent issues were likely multi-factor: electrical integrity plus servicing/scheduling stalls.
 - Trusted drop metric is per-frame sequence accounting in the CAN RX path on receiver side.
+- FOC control-loop work must retain highest priority over CAN and USB servicing.

 ## Strategy

+### 0) Priority and Scheduling Guardrails (FOC First)

+- FOC control-loop timing is the top runtime priority.
+- CAN and USB work must not add blocking behavior to the FOC critical path.
+- CAN ISR/callback work is limited to lightweight ingest/flag/counter updates.
+- Heavier work (parsing policy, state application, formatting, diagnostics) is deferred to non-ISR context.

 ### 1) Deterministic POS/VEL TX at 500 Hz